-The other main concern regarding internships involves work hours – how often can an employer mandate that an intern work?
+The other main concern regarding internships involves work hours.
 Paid interns who enjoy the same privileges as employees are “non-exempt.”
 This means that they should earn overtime pay for any hours over 40 in a given week.
 California also has a law about 8 hour workdays, so an intern is entitled two hours of overtime if he or she works a 10 hour day, regardless of the amount of hours he or she logs per week.

 Paid interns enjoy many of the same benefits as employees, such as paid overtime.
 Unpaid interns, on the other hand, have fewer protections.
 Interns should be aware of their rights and employers must understand the nature of an intern’s work to avoid violations of the Fair Labor Standards Act.
 Many believe that unless the internship is purely educational, interns should receive payment.
 Regardless of payment, interns should not be subject to harassment or discrimination.